misasa/opencvtool/README.md

 # Opencvtool

-Provide Ruby API via gem that interact with OpenCV.
+Provide Ruby API via gem that interacts with OpenCV.
 Note that [OpenCV](http://opencv.org/) is image manuplating library for Python.

 ## Dependency